Students should have one year of Algebra.

 Students gain an understanding of – and think critically about – various natural resources (agricultural, energy, mineral, and livestock) and the key challenges of international trade in an interconnected world.
 They also learn about the social impact of exploration and production of these raw materials.
 Topics explored include the relevance of geopolitical analysis, how shipping markets and freight rates/chartering are crucial to world trade, and the growing presence of private capital in shoring up global imbalances.

 Sue A. Aguilar is a strategist with over a decade of experience as a financier for financial institutions and development finance sectors.
-She has structured and pioneered global transactions with a primary focus of providing capital to complex investments across commodities, infrastructure, and emerging markets for the International Finance Corporation and earlier at Bunge.
-She holds a Master of International Affairs degree in international finance and economic policy from Columbia's School of International and Public Affairs.
-Prior to her graduate studies, Sue served as Senior Alternative Investments Fund Analyst for Merrill Lynch and as Equity Research Analyst at Pearson's FT Interactive Data.
-She mentors Columbia University's Women in Business Society undergrads as well as graduate students.
+She has structured and pioneered global transactions with a primary focus on providing capital to complex investments across commodities, infrastructure, and emerging markets for the International Finance Corporation and earlier at Bunge.
+Most recently, her interest in the intersection of global economics, financial analysis, and geo-political dynamics have led her to advise the Asian Infrastructure Investment Bank on developing a strategy for its multi-currency lending goals.
+Sue holds a master’s degree in international finance and economic policy from Columbia University’s School of International and Public Affairs.
+Prior to her graduate studies, she built a solid foundation focused on alternative investments and emerging markets by working for Merrill Lynch and FT Interactive Data.
+Sue has served on the board of the Women’s Network for Energy, Environment, and Transportation, Inc., and mentors undergraduate and graduate students.

 Wanda J. Bell is a banking professional with over ten years of experience in natural resource production and transportation sectors.
 Wanda has held leadership positions with Barclays Capital, building out their physical commodities desk; Hess Corporation, managing refinery supply; and JPMorgan Chase and Co. project management in capital markets.
 She has served on the boards of the Financial Women’s Association and Women’s Network for Energy, Environment, and Transportation, Inc. Wanda holds a masters degree from Columbia University’s School of International & Public Affairs and has extensively studied management and policy in the United States, France, Brazil, and Spain.